davidgiven/wordgrinder/README.Windows.txt

 licensed and is © 2008-2009 David Manura.
 See http://lua-users.org/wiki/ExPattern for more information.

+The distribution contains a (thoroughly hacked up) copy of the Lunamark Markdown parser.
+This is also MIT licensed and is © 2009-2016 John MacFarlane.
+See https://github.com/jgm/lunamark for more information.

 REVISION HISTORY
 ================

+WordGrinder 0.8: 2020-10-13: started out as a bugfix release but then I got carried away.
+New features: a paragraph style for numbered bulletpoints; more look-and-feel options; the caret now flashes; basic template support; word count display of selected text; custom autosave directory; autocompletion in file dialogues; Windows console version; recent documents list; Markdown import.
+Bugfixes: lots of import and export fixes (and tests so that they stay fixed); spellchecker fixes; selection position fixes; keyboard entry fixes on Windows; graphics fixes on Windows; filesystem fixes on Windows; assorted other minor tweaks.

 WordGrinder 0.7.2: 2017-03-21: bugfix release.
 Pasting immediately after loading a document no longer hard crashes.
 Don't buffer overrun if given